urbit/urbit.org/content/docs/userspace/gall/guide/overview.md

 frontend.

-This guide is for anyone with an intermediate knowledge of Hoon (Hoon School 101 should be enough).
+This guide is for anyone with an intermediate knowledge of Hoon (Hoon School 101 should be enough to get started, but Hoon 201 is better).
+Some knowledge of how Arvo works is helpful as well, such as [pass/give semantics](/docs/arvo/overview#types) and [marks](/docs/arvo/clay/architecture#marks).
 To write Gall apps that interact with the frontend, you'll also need some knowledge of Javascript.

 ## Table of Contents